Skip to main content

 BALANCE IS EVERYTHING BUT AROMA IS KING

-There are three basic components that affect the flavor of coffee: body, taste and aroma.
+There are three basic components that affect the flavor of coffee: body, acidity and aroma.
 Body refers to the weight of the coffee, or mouthfeel.
-Taste is the physical sensation when coffee hits our tongue.
+Acidity is the brightness experienced in the mouth.
 Aroma is the scent of the coffee as it reaches our olfactory system, the nose.

 Aroma is the most diverse element in coffee.
 Of the 1,000 or so chemical compounds that make up the flavor of coffee, around 80% of those are aromatic.
 That’s pretty complex, especially in relation to other beverages.
 It’s about three times the number found in wine.